Ethics in statistics and research

 The NSDEC Secretariat will provide reports following each of its meetings to the National Statistician.

-At least seven days prior to its meetings, NSDEC will receive reports on:
+At least seven days prior to its meetings, NSDEC will receive:

 NSDEC will operate transparently.
-Meeting minutes and a list of projects considered will be made publicly available on the UK Statistics Authority website.
+NSDEC’s discussions during meetings will be minuted and made publicly available on the UK Statistics Authority’s website.

 Where expedited review is sought and NSDEC approve the proposal by correspondence, a minute of the discussion via correspondence will be presented at NSDEC’s next meeting and published on the UK Statistics Authority website.